vvvv/VL.OpenCV/README.md

     nuget install VL.OpenCV

+For pre-release versions use this instead:

+	nuget install VL.OpenCV -pre

 Once the VL.OpenCV nuget is installed and referenced in your vl document you'll see the category "OpenCV" in the nodebrowser.
 From there explore the nodes in its main sub-categories:

 - Source (VideoIn, ImageReader,...)